ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

   }
 }
 ```
-This nested `COUNT` structure exists because of how QLever's original benchmarking query was designed.
-QLever can optimize through it.
-But for Neptune (and other RDF database systems), it is a genuine nested aggregation: the inner query computes a single scalar count, and the outer query then counts again over that scalar.
-The result still has just one row, but the system has to execute two aggregation stages instead of one, which makes these queries unnecessarily more complex and costly to evaluate.
+In “count” mode, the benchmarking tool adds its own outer SELECT (COUNT(*) ...)
+WHERE { { ... } } around whatever query it receives.
+QLever can optimize through this double COUNT wrapper.
+But for Neptune (and other RDF database systems), it introduces an extra aggregation level and makes the queries unnecessarily more complex and costly to evaluate.

-**Problem 2: Configuration.** We were running an older Neptune engine version with a default parameter group that imposed shorter timeouts than intended, and we had not set the `--download-or-count download` flag in the benchmarking CLI, which was causing the client to wrap some queries with yet another COUNT layer on top of what was already in the YAML.

-**Problem 3: Query Timeouts.** The result YAML for Neptune did not contain proper timeout metadata: individual failed queries were clearly timing out, but the aggregate metrics in the evaluation app treated them as generic failures, producing misleadingly low medians and means.
+**Problem 2: Query Timeouts.** The result YAML for Neptune did not contain proper timeout metadata: individual failed queries were clearly timing out, but the aggregate metrics in the evaluation app treated them as generic failures, producing misleadingly low medians and means.

-**Problem 4: server‑side crash.** Finally, for this initial DBLP run we observed a server‑side crash on the group-by-string-groupconcat query (curl exit code 52), followed by a sequence of around 25 queries failing almost instantly with curl exit code 7 while the endpoint was restarting.
+**Problem 3: server‑side crash.** Finally, for this initial DBLP run we observed a server‑side crash on the group-by-string-groupconcat query (curl exit code 52), followed by a sequence of around 25 queries failing almost instantly with curl exit code 7 while the endpoint was restarting.
 These fast error‑7 failures do not represent meaningful query performance.

 Because of these inconsistencies (wrong query format for Neptune, missing timeout metadata, and a crash with a long streak of invalid requests), we treat the initial DBLP run purely as a debugging step.
 We discarded its results and do not use any of its numbers for the evaluation below.